osmphp-archived/osmdocs-docs/preparing-your-computer/02-intellij-idea.md

 ### Working With Git Branches

 1. See all the book directories being under separate Git repositories and on which branch they are (typically you will see `master`) by clicking on `Git: master` in the right-bottom corner of the IDE or by using `Ctrl+Shift+BackTick` keyboard shortcut.
 It opens `Git Branches` tool window.

 2. Create new branch and switch to it in `Git Branches` tool window by clicking on a book directory name and picking `New branch`  (available after making the initial commit).

 3. Merge a branch into the current branch in `Git Branches` tool window by clicking on a book directory name, picking the branch to merge from and clicking on `Merge into current` command.

 4. Delete a branch in `Git Branches` tool window by clicking on a book directory name, picking the branch to be deleted and clicking on `Delete` command.

+### Working With Remote Repositories

+1. Create a remote repository, configure your GitHub account and push to the remote repository for the first time in command line, as described in [Remote Repositories](../version-control/remote-repositories.html).
+2. Clone existing repository into your OsmDocs account:

+    1. Create new empty book `{book_name}` on OsmDocs.
+    2. Stop [OsmSync](osmsync.html) from syncing changes.
+    3. Clone existing repository using `VCS -> get From Version Control`, entering SSH version of the remote repository URL, picking directory `{project_path}/{book_name}` pressing `OK`.
+    4. Run `gulp push` command of OsmSync to push all the books to OsmDocs server including the one you have just cloned.
+    5. Start OsmSync again to watch and upload your changes.

+3. After making some commits, push to the remote repository using `VCS -> Git -> Push (Ctrl+Shift+K)` dialog.

+4. Merge the latest changes from the remote repository using `VSC -> Git -> Fetch` command followed by merging `origin/master` branch using `Git Branches` tool window as described in [Working With Git Branches](#working-with-git-branches).